Cardiff Sixth Form College: Legal issues

 In November 2016, the former trustees of the college were the subject of an inquiry by the Charities Commission due to failure to submit their accounts on time.
 The Charity Commission has identified regulatory concerns about the charity's governance, financial management and significant related party transactions between the charity and some of its former trustees.
 An interim manager was appointed to oversee the running of the college over the course of the inquiry.
 South Wales Police were looking into potential fraud at the college by the former trustees.

+In March 2025, South Wales Police charged three people in connection with the investigation.
+Yasmin Anjum Sarwar, 43, and Nadeem Sarwar, 48, were charged with multiple theft and fraud offences totalling around £5 million, and Ragu Sivapalan, 39, the college's former auditor, was charged with false accounting between 2013 and 2016.
+Yasmin Sarwar had co-founded the college in 2004 and worked there until 2016, in a role covering academic achievement, pastoral care and marketing.

+All three appeared before Cardiff Magistrates' Court on 8 April 2025 and pleaded not guilty.
+The Sarwars denied nine separate fraud and theft offences, and Sivapalan denied the false accounting charge.
+The case was sent to Cardiff Crown Court for a pre-trial hearing on 6 May 2025, with the Sarwars released on bail subject to a condition that they not contact each other.